ualib/agda-algebras/algebras_in_lean.rst

 .. code-block:: lean

-   import basic     -- the basic.lean file from lean-ualib
+   import basic     -- the basic.lean file from lean-ualib import data.set  -- the set.lean file from mathlib

 Next, we open a ``namespace`` to collect definitions and results related to subuniverses and subalgebras.
 This is done using the ``namespace`` directive.
-We also start a ``section`` so we can fix a signature and a carrier type and define some syntactic sugar for the signature.
+We also start a ``section`` so we can fix a signature along with some syntactic sugar.

 .. code-block:: lean